Thursday July 4th was the anniversary of Terry Higgins’ death, one of the very first people to die of an AIDS-related

 The Terrence Higgins Trust was set up by his partner and friends in Terry’s name, to humanise the epidemic and provide life-saving information about this new and deadly virus.
 My friend Ian Green is now CEO of that organisation

-So it was fitting that last week both my friend Ian Green and I came out publicly with our HIV diagnosis stories.
+So it was fitting that last week both Ian and I came out publicly with our HIV diagnosis stories.
 We’ve both lived almost all of our adult lives as HIV+ gay men.
 Between us we have over 50 years of “living with HIV” experience.
 We survived an initial terminal diagnoses and both ended up as CEO’s.
 Isn’t life funny!

-I had told my mum about my HIV status on a Tuesday back in May and I wrote the essay in one pretty continuous stream over the next 24 hours.
+I had told my mum about my HIV status on a Tuesday back in May 2018 and I wrote the essay in one pretty continuous stream over the following 24 hours.
 It was probably the easiest piece of writing I’d ever produced, after all the story had been rolling round in my head of over two decades.

 The story we shared in Attitude was a shortened 800 word version of the original article.
 I worked with the THT to weave in some of their Can’t Pass It On Campaign messaging.
 It’s an important campaign that educates people of the fact that HIV+ people on effective treatment CANNOT pass on the virus.
 If everyone knew this, we could bring an end to stigma around HIV.
 Not only that, but we could stop HIV transmissions altogether

 I was pleased that we were able to give the story a practical and useful purpose and it got enough likes and comments on social for me to feel a warm glow of social media love!

 Since then I’ve had lots of very kind personal messages from friends, colleagues, ex colleagues and business contacts from over the years.
 Many people said they found the article educational – which is great.
 Several people have also asked to see the original, unedited story – the writers cut!